CurroRodriguez/AutodeskOAuthSamples/AdskOAuth iOS/readme.txt

 "oauth_session_handle" to the "Authorization" header of the POST message

-In the sample, you will need to replace the following place holders inside ViewController.m with the appropriate values:
+In the sample, you will need to replace the following place holders inside UserSettings.h with the appropriate values:

 #define O2_OAUTH_KEY     @"your.consumer.key.here"
 #define O2_OAUTH_SECRET  @"your.comsumer.secret.key.here"